GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It is better to have 100 functions operate on one data structure than to have 10 functions operate on 10 data structures.
+> ### A man provided with paper, pencil, and rubber, and subject to strict discipline, is in effect a universal machine.
 >
-> ~ *Alan Perlis*
+> ~ *Alan Turing*

 ---
 ## 🏎 Quick Facts